-The goal of this research is defining a new approach of personal informatics based on ubicomp sensing to achieve long term goals such as being healthier.
-An architecture is proposed to support personal health hypothesis evaluation.
-The next steps are to implement this infrastructure and assess how people use it.
+Our key contribution is defining a new approach of personal informatics based on ubicomp sensing to achieve long term goals such as being healthier.
+We have proposed an architecture to create a new class of user-controlled ubicomp persuasive system to support personal health hypothesis evaluation.
+Our next steps are to implement this infrastructure and assess how people use it.